If you have been thinking about suicide, get help now. Depression

 and drugs have on the brain can actually intensify depression in the long run.

-In addition to their depressive effects, alcohol and drugs alter a person's judgment.
+Besides their depressive effects, alcohol and drugs affect a person's judgment.

 They interfere with the ability to assess risk, make good choices, and think of solutions

 to problems.
 Many suicide attempts occur when someone is under the influence of alcohol